Appease/SetRegexMatchToReplacementText/README.md

 ####What parameters are optional?

 #####Recurse
-description: a `switch` representing whether to perform replacements on files located in sub directories of $Paths (at any depth)
+description: a `switch` representing whether to perform replacements on files located in sub directories of $Path @ any depth.